MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 ---
-title: Overview of Dynamics 365 Remote Assist on HoloLens 2
+title: Overview of Dynamics 365 Remote Assist on HoloLens 1 and 2
 author: sophiasysun
 description: Overview of Remote Assist features and links to HoloLens 1 and HoloLens 2 gestures ms.author: sopsun